What controls star formation in the central 500 pc of the Galaxy?: Introduction

-with $\Omega$ the angular velocity at the edge of the star-forming disc and $A_{\rm SE}=0.017$ \citep{kennicutt98b} a proportionality constant, adopting the same units as before and writing $\Omega$ in units of ${\rm Myr}^{-1}$. {As for the case of $N>1$ in equation~(\ref{eq:sflaw}), the dependence on the angular velocity implies that this star formation relation is density-dependent.}
+with $\Omega$ the angular velocity at the edge of the star-forming disc and $A_{\rm SE}=0.017$ \citep{kennicutt98b} a proportionality constant, adopting the same units as before and writing $\Omega$ in units of ${\rm Myr}^{-1}$.
+As for the case of $N\neq1$ in equation~(\ref{eq:sflaw}), the dependence on the angular velocity implies that the gas depletion time-scale is not constant.

-These {galactic-scale, global} star formation relations have the advantage that they are easily evaluated observationally, but the dependence of surface densities on projection suggests that more fundamental physics drive the observed scaling relations.
-Recent analyses of star formation in the solar neighbourhood have been used to propose a possibly universal, {local} volume density threshold for star formation $n_{\rm Lada}\sim10^4~{\rm cm}^{-3}$ above which most\footnote{{Except for the mass loss due to protostellar outflows \citep[e.g.][]{matzner00,nakamura07}.}} gas is converted into stars on a $\sim20~{\rm Myr}$ time-scale (\citealt{gao04,heiderman10,lada10}, although see \citealt{gutermuth11} and \citealt{burkert13} for an opposing conclusion).
-It has been argued that this threshold also holds on galactic scales \citep{lada12}, in which case it would connect low-mass star forming regions to high-redshift starburst galaxies.
+These galactic-scale, global star formation relations have the advantage that they are easily evaluated observationally, but the dependence of surface densities on projection suggests that more fundamental physics drive the observed scaling relations.
+Recent analyses of star formation in the solar neighbourhood have been used to propose a possibly universal, local surface density threshold for star formation $\Sigma_{\rm Lada}=116~\msun~{\rm pc}^{-2}$ above which most\footnote{Except for the mass loss due to protostellar outflows \citep[e.g.][]{matzner00,nakamura07}.} gas is converted into stars on a $\sim20~{\rm Myr}$ time-scale (\citealt{gao04,heiderman10,lada10}, although see \citealt{gutermuth11} and \citealt{burkert13} for an opposing conclusion).
+It has been proposed that this threshold translates to a volume density threshold of $n_{\rm Lada}\sim10^4~{\rm cm}^{-3}$ and also holds on galactic scales \citep{lada12}.\footnote{We emphasise that this volume density threshold is inferred by \citet{lada10} from surface density measurements.
+Throughout this paper, we often choose to adopt to the volume density threshold and refer to it as the `Lada threshold', even though the original threshold refers to a surface density.} Could this volume density threshold reflect the physics of star formation across all environments, from nearby, low-mass star forming regions to high-redshift starburst galaxies?

+It has been shown that $\Sigma_{\rm SFR}$ drops below the relations of equations~(\ref{eq:sflaw}) and~(\ref{eq:sflawomega}) beyond a certain galactocentric radius \citep[e.g.][]{martin01,bigiel10} -- the straightforward detection of these `cutoff' radii is well-suited for verifying the existence of star formation thresholds.
+However, these are also the regions of galaxies where the minority of the dense gas resides. {A strongly contrasting region within the Milky Way is the central 500~pc (the Central Molecular Zone or CMZ), in which the high gas densities and turbulent velocities are reminiscent of the extreme galactic environments found at high redshift \citep{kruijssen13}.
+The CMZ therefore provides an excellent opportunity to test star formation relations and theories at high spatial resolution in an extreme environment.

+The observations to date conclude that the total gas mass and SFR within 200~pc of the Galactic centre lie in the ranges $3$--$7\times10^7~\msun$ and $0.04$--$0.1~\msun~{\rm yr}^{-1}$ \citep{altenhoff79,scoville87,morris96,dahmen98,ferriere07,yusefzadeh09,molinari11,immer12,longmore13}.
+These numerous, independent studies use different observational tracers of gas and star formation activity as well as different analysis techniques, each with different underlying assumptions.